 Onboarding and mentoring are a match made in heaven.
 Learn more in our post on Onboarding Mentoring Programs.

 Consequently, the biggest issue for workers?
 Onboarding programs that are too short.
-Although it may seem counterintuitive to have a longer onboarding period, it’s distinctly based on workers’ need for support.
+Although having a longer onboarding period may seem counterintuitive, it’s distinctly based on workers’ need for support.
 Everyone wants to be successful in their roles.
 When workers feel thrown into the fire without the right amount of support, they’re more likely to leave.